Subito-it/SBTUITestTunnel/README.md

     @implementation SBTAppDelegate

-    + (void)initialize
+    + (void)initialize {
-    {
         [super initialize];

         [SBTUITestTunnelServer takeOff];
     }

-    - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
+    - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
-    {
         return YES;
     }

     @end

 **Note** Each and every file of the framework is wrapped around #if DEBUG pre-processor directive to avoid that any of its code accidentally ends in production when releasing.
-Check your pre-processor macros, so that DEBUG does not exists in your release code!
+Check your pre-processor macros verifying that DEBUG is not defined in your release code!

 ### UI Testing target